farahshih/Grocery-Retail-Data-Analysis/Detailed_Analysis/Modelling_AggSales.md

 # Retail Scanner Data Prediction - Frozen Juice
 Fu-Chi Shih
-Summary:
-This repositoy demonstrates some data analysis work we conducted on the Dominick's scanner data.The database covers store-level scanner data collected at Dominick's Finer Foods over a period of more than seven years (1989-1997).
-Our goal is to build a model that can describe the relationship between price, promotion, and sales of different products.

 Following is a step-by-step analysis for Frozen Juice category, including data cleaning, data aggregation, features prepartion, modelling, and model evaluations.

-*A detailed description of the functions we created by ourselves is listed in another document - Func_AggSales.md
+*A detailed description of the functions we designed on our own is listed in another document - Func_AggSales.md

 Acknowledgement: Thanks are given to James M. Kilts Center of Marketing at the Graduate School of Business, University of Chicago, for making the Dominick’s Finer Foods data available. (https://research.chicagobooth.edu/kilts/marketing-databases/dominicks)